-Parents have a challenging job ensuring their kids get enough of the essential nutrients from foods and, if that fails, from supplements.
-Part of the challenge involves knowing enough about various vitamins, minerals, and other players and how they work together to help children be the best they can be.
+Parents must ensure their children get enough of the essential nutrients from foods and, if that fails, supplements.
+Part of the challenge involves knowing enough about various vitamins, minerals, and other players and how they work together to help children be their best.
 One of the more important minerals is magnesium, and here’s why kids need it.

-First of all, kids who don’t consume enough magnesium experience the same symptoms as adults: muscle twitches, muscle spasms, constipation, trouble sleeping, fatigue, irregular heartbeat, and irritability.
-These unpleasant and uncomfortable symptoms can make it difficult for children to not only learn but to play and engage in everyday activities.
+First, kids who don’t consume enough magnesium experience the same symptoms as adults: muscle twitches, muscle spasms, constipation, trouble sleeping, fatigue, irregular heartbeat, and irritability.
+These unpleasant and uncomfortable symptoms can make it difficult for children to learn to play and engage in everyday activities.

 Children are under-diagnosed when it comes to magnesium deficiency, but they develop magnesium deficiency for the same reasons as adults.
-Attention deficit hyperactivity disorder (ADHD), juvenile delinquency, and childhood depression are associated with magnesium deficiency, and some experts say these conditions can be caused by the deficiency.
+Attention deficit hyperactivity disorder (ADHD), juvenile delinquency, and childhood depression are associated with magnesium deficiency, and some experts say the deficiency can cause these conditions.

 Magnesium is involved in more than 600 biochemical processes in the body.
 Therefore, lacking sufficient magnesium has the potential to impact dozens, if not scores of bodily functions.

-Yet another benefit of magnesium is that it has been shown to be helpful in the prevention and management of mental challenges that are common to children.
+Yet another benefit of magnesium is that it has been shown to help prevent and manage common mental challenges in children.
 Let’s take a closer look at the reasons why kids need magnesium.

-• Helping your child get through constipation can be a challenge, but taking a magnesium citrate supplement can work wonders.
-This supplement works with the body by relaxing the intestinal tract and attracting water, which then softens and bulks up stool, making it easier to go.
+- Helping your child overcome constipation can be challenging, but taking a magnesium citrate supplement can work wonders.
+This supplement works with the body by relaxing the intestinal tract and attracting water, softening and bulking up stool, making it easier to go.

-• Magnesium is a critical mineral for bone health, and it is essential for children to consume enough magnesium to work in sync with calcium and other minerals to establish a strong bone infrastructure early in life.
+- Magnesium is a critical mineral for bone health, and children need to consume enough magnesium to work in sync with calcium and other minerals to establish a robust bone infrastructure early in life.

-• Magnesium plays a big role in boosting brain function, which is critical for learning.
+- Magnesium plays a significant role in boosting brain function, which is critical for learning.

-• Stress is a big part of our lives, and that includes the lives of our children.
-Magnesium is important for regulating the nervous system and helping to prevent anxiety, nervousness, stress, and irritability, as well as support better sleep (it can help with insomnia).
+- Stress is a big part of our lives, including our children's lives.
+Magnesium is essential for regulating the nervous system and helping to prevent anxiety, nervousness, stress, and irritability.
+It also supports better sleep (it can help with insomnia).

 Magnesium for Children's Bones

 When a child is taken off dairy for allergies, constipation, bowel upsets, or frequent infections, parents will often ask, “How can my kids get calcium for their bones if I don’t give them dairy?”
 But it is unlikely they ask about magnesium.
-But they should, and here's why when it comes to bone health: A 2013 study showed that the amount of magnesium consumed and absorbed by the body is a key predictor of a child’s bone health.
-The researchers found that intake of dietary calcium was not significantly associated with total bone mineral content or density.
-This 2013 study presented at the annual meeting of the Pediatric Academic Societies in Washington, DC, validates magnesium’s vital importance.
+But they should, and here's why when it comes to bone health: A 2013 study showed that the amount of magnesium consumed and absorbed by the body is a crucial predictor of a child’s bone health.
+The researchers found that dietary calcium intake was not significantly associated with total bone mineral content or density.
+This 2013 study, presented at the annual Pediatric Academic Societies meeting in Washington, DC, validates magnesium’s vital importance.
 It confirms that magnesium works synergistically with calcium.
 Magnesium regulates the proper amount of calcium in a child’s body and marches it straight into the bones.
-Calcium, if it’s not balanced with magnesium, ends up depositing in a child’s kidneys, coronary arteries and cartilage, not in the bones and teeth where it is needed the most.
+Calcium, if it’s not balanced with magnesium, deposits in a child’s kidneys, coronary arteries, and cartilage, not in the bones and teeth where it is most needed.

 How much magnesium do kids need?

-The National Institutes of Health recommends the following daily intake of magnesium for children.
+The National Institutes of Health recommends the following daily magnesium intake for children.

-If you want to identify how much magnesium your child is consuming every day, keep a record of his or her food intake for two or three days.
-You can estimate magnesium intake using various nutritional information websites for various foods.
+If you want to identify how much magnesium your child consumes daily, record his or her food intake for two or three days.
+You can estimate magnesium intake using various nutritional information websites for multiple foods.

 Read about do you need a magnesium supplement